FuelLabs/fuels-rs/docs/src/getting-started/contracts.md

 {{#include ../../../examples/contracts/src/lib.rs:deploy_with_parameters}}
 ```

-After the contract was deployed, you can use the contract's methods like this:
+After the contract is deployed, you can use the contract's methods like this:

 ```rust,ignore
 {{#include ../../../examples/contracts/src/lib.rs:use_deployed_contract}}